Zimmer Biomet (NYSE:ZBH) Releases FY 2021 Earnings Guidance

-Zimmer Biomet (NYSE:ZBH) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of 7.600-8.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.720.
+Zimmer Biomet (NYSE:ZBH) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of 7.600-8.000 for the period, compared to the Thomson Reuters consensus estimate of $7.720.
 The company issued revenue guidance of $8.01 billion-$8.22 billion, compared to the consensus revenue estimate of $7.97 billion.

-Zimmer Biomet (NYSE:ZBH) last issued its earnings results on Monday, May 3rd.
-The medical equipment provider reported $1.71 earnings per share for the quarter, topping analysts’ consensus estimates of $1.53 by $0.18.
-The firm had revenue of $1.85 billion during the quarter, compared to analyst estimates of $1.75 billion.
-Zimmer Biomet had a net margin of 0.52% and a return on equity of 10.07%.
-The company’s quarterly revenue was up 3.5% on a year-over-year basis.
-During the same quarter last year, the business earned $1.70 earnings per share.
-On average, sell-side analysts forecast that Zimmer Biomet will post 4.8 earnings per share for the current year.
+A number of research firms have weighed in on ZBH.
+TheStreet downgraded shares of Zimmer Biomet from a b- rating to a c+ rating in a research report on Monday, March 29th.
+Truist increased their target price on shares of Zimmer Biomet from $174.00 to $188.00 in a research report on Wednesday, May 5th.
+Needham & Company LLC increased their target price on shares of Zimmer Biomet from $185.00 to $192.00 and gave the company a strong-buy rating in a research report on Friday, February 5th.
+Raymond James raised their price objective on shares of Zimmer Biomet from $187.00 to $200.00 and gave the stock a strong-buy rating in a research report on Tuesday, May 11th.
+Finally, Canaccord Genuity raised their price objective on shares of Zimmer Biomet from $189.00 to $190.00 and gave the stock a buy rating in a research report on Tuesday, May 11th.
+Two analysts have rated the stock with a sell rating, two have assigned a hold rating, thirteen have issued a buy rating and three have assigned a strong buy rating to the company’s stock.
+The stock has a consensus rating of Buy and an average price target of $177.95.

-ZBH has been the topic of a number of recent analyst reports.
-JMP Securities raised their target price on shares of Zimmer Biomet from $180.00 to $195.00 and gave the company an outperform rating in a research note on Tuesday.
-BTIG Research raised their target price on shares of Zimmer Biomet from $160.00 to $173.00 and gave the company a buy rating in a research note on Monday, January 25th.
-Truist increased their price target on shares of Zimmer Biomet from $174.00 to $188.00 in a research report on Wednesday, May 5th.
-Morgan Stanley increased their price target on shares of Zimmer Biomet from $170.00 to $180.00 and gave the company an overweight rating in a research report on Monday, February 8th.
-Finally, SVB Leerink increased their price target on shares of Zimmer Biomet from $200.00 to $205.00 and gave the company an outperform rating in a research report on Tuesday.
-Two investment analysts have rated the stock with a sell rating, two have issued a hold rating, sixteen have assigned a buy rating and three have issued a strong buy rating to the company.
-Zimmer Biomet has an average rating of Buy and a consensus price target of $173.68.
+The company also recently announced a quarterly dividend, which was paid on Friday, April 30th.
+Stockholders of record on Monday, March 29th were issued a $0.24 dividend.
+This represents a $0.96 annualized dividend and a dividend yield of 0.57%.
+The ex-dividend date of this dividend was Friday, March 26th.
+Zimmer Biomet’s dividend payout ratio is 12.20%.

-In related news, Director Arthur J. Higgins purchased 1,000 shares of the stock in a transaction dated Thursday, May 6th.
-The stock was purchased at an average price of $171.58 per share, with a total value of $171,580.00.
-Following the transaction, the director now directly owns 3,400 shares in the company, valued at $583,372.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Company insiders own 0.44% of the company’s stock.
+In other news, Director Arthur J. Higgins bought 1,000 shares of the business’s stock in a transaction dated Thursday, May 6th.
+The shares were purchased at an average price of $171.58 per share, for a total transaction of $171,580.00.
+Following the completion of the acquisition, the director now owns 3,400 shares of the company’s stock, valued at $583,372.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+0.44% of the stock is currently owned by company insiders.

 Zimmer Biomet Holdings, Inc, together with its subsidiaries, designs, manufactures, and markets musculoskeletal healthcare products and solutions in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company provides orthopaedic reconstructive products, such as knee and hip replacement products; S.E.T.